The Jeffcoat Firm proudly represents South Carolina families who have been harmed by defective and hazardous products.

 - A design defect exists if the product is unsafe for its intended and reasonably foreseeable uses.

 Defects during the manufacturing process can also occur, leaving consumers at risk for serious harm.
 This may involve substandard materials, blatant mistakes in the factory or other production flaws that make a product hazardous when used as intended.
-Examples include a metal hip replacement that fails early due to poor manufacturing practices, or a bottle of prescription medication that is contaminated as it is being processed in the factory.
+Examples include a metal hip replacement that fails early due to poor manufacturing practices, an abdominal hernia mesh device that malfunctions, or a bottle of prescription medication that is contaminated as it is being processed in the factory.